-Note: May not be credited together with MFCO 242 passed
+Note: May not be credited together with MFCO 242 passed in 2017 or 2018.

-MFCO 231 Special Topic: Journalism Now: Seeking the Truth in a World of Disinformation and Fake News
+Special Topic: Journalism Now: MFCO 231 Seeking the Truth in a World of Disinformation and Fake News

-0.15 FFTS OL, OC, DL 18 points

-Explores the cultural, ethical and societal effects of disinformation and misinformation.
+0.15 EFTS OL, OC, DL 18 points Explores the cultural, ethical and societal effects of disinformation and misinformation.
 Uses case histories from journalists and practical exercises.

-36 100-Level points SC Arts and Music
+- 36 100-Level points - SC Arts and Music